Fathers Of The Internet – Who are They?

 Q: Why is the World Wide Web important?

-Q: How has being a father of the internet affected you personally?
+Q: How has being a father of the Internet affected you personally?

 Q: Who are the “FOTO” (Fathers of the Internet), and what do they do?